 Selecting a dog bed for a chewer is a careful investment.
 Odds are you’ve already gone through a series of beds and a lot of frustration.
 You want this bed to last.
 Make sure you take some time for careful research.

 - Nothing is “indestructible” or “chew-proof.”
-A lot of manufacturers use these words in their descriptions, and it’s tempting to fall for them.
+Many manufacturers use these words in their descriptions, and it’s tempting to fall for them.
 What they mean is that even if the bed gets chewed, there won’t be EXCESSIVE damage.
 The hope is your dog will lose interest when they can’t destroy the bed.

 - The materials aren’t always clean-friendly.
-While the fabrics are versatile enough for indoor and outdoor use, they aren’t always the best when it comes to cleaning.
+While the fabrics are versatile enough for indoor and outdoor use, they aren’t always the best for cleaning.
 A lot need to be air-dried (nylon melts in the dryer).

 Bolster-Style Dog Beds for Chewers

 Bolster beds not only provide a place for your dog to snuggle, but they’re also a source of comfort for dogs with anxiety.
 If separation issues are the drive behind your dog’s nibble habit, these beds are just the ticket.